-But I can’t help but love seeing timber in a bathroom and so I’ve sourced some gorgeous timber vanities from Reece and Roger Seller to share with you if you are looking to renovate and add some natural beauty to your bathroom.
+I can’t help but love seeing timber in a bathroom though.
+I’ve sourced some gorgeous timber vanities from Reece and Roger Seller, most are a veneer as these can offer better protection from water damage.

 This miniature wall basin from Roger Seller would work well in a powder room.

 Are you a fan of the timber vanity unit in the bathroom?
 What have you done to protect the timber in your bathroom?